joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/08/09/opinion/montgomery-brawl.html?searchResultPosition=1

 **The Barnes Foundation Loosens Its Straitjacket**\
-`A judge allowed the Philadelphia institution to loan paintings from the storied collection of Dr. Albert C. Barnes.
+`A judge allowed the Philadelphia institution to lend paintings from the storied collection of Dr. Albert C. Barnes.
 It will look and behave a lot more like a global museum.`\
 https://nytimes.com/2023/08/09/arts/design/barnes-foundation-loan-painting-decision.html?searchResultPosition=2

 **Rodriguez, Singer Whose Career Was Resurrected, Dies at 81**\